dogeorg/gigawallet-docs/src/concepts.md

-Accounts have many [Invoices](#invoices) which represent requests for payment, as well as a Balance which tracks current available Dogecoin and current pending incomming and outgoing transactions.
+Accounts have many [Invoices](#invoices) which represent requests for payment, as well as a Balance which tracks current available Dogecoin and current pending incoming and outgoing transactions.

 How you map Accounts to your system depends on your objective, you may have an account per user in the case of a Social Media platform, or if